jjonescz/dotnet-sdk/documentation/general/dotnet-run-file.md

 For example, other `.cs` files but also `.resx` (embedded resources).
 Similarly, implicit build files like `Directory.Build.props` or `Directory.Packages.props` are used during the build.

+> [!CAUTION]
+> Support for multiple files has been postponed to .NET 11.
+> In .NET 10, only the single file passed as the argument to `dotnet run file.cs` is part of the compilation.

 ### Nested files

 If there are nested project files like